Was anything positive for Repay Holdings Corporation (RPAY) stock last session?

-As of Wednesday, Repay Holdings Corporation’s (NASDAQ:RPAY) stock closed at $7.56, up from $7.20 the previous day.
-While Repay Holdings Corporation has overperformed by 5.00%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, RPAY fell by -68.37%, with highs and lows ranging from $24.39 to $7.01, whereas the simple moving average fell by -45.56% in the last 200 days.
+A share of Repay Holdings Corporation (NASDAQ:RPAY) closed at $7.74 per share on Tuesday, up from $7.21 day before.
+While Repay Holdings Corporation has overperformed by 7.35%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, RPAY fell by -66.64%, with highs and lows ranging from $23.96 to $6.79, whereas the simple moving average fell by -43.40% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now